 You can sign up to receive live text and photo updates through our innovative home monitoring application.
 If you are in an area where you cannot be around your loved most of the time, this is a great way to stay in touch with your loved one.
 Our app also allows our clients to assign custom tasks to our caregivers on duty.

 We would be happy to serve your family.
-Call us today to learn more about how we can provide caregiving for your loved with Azheimer’s or dementia 1-800-856-2836
+Call us today to learn more about how we can provide caregiving for your loved one with Azheimer’s or dementia 1-800-856-2836

 The Montessori Methods for Dementia are based on the theory and practices of the Italian physician Dr. Maria Montessori.
 These methods have been applied to patients with dementia by pioneering psychologists and care workers to provide a novel and effective treatment for the symptoms of dementia.
 The results speak for themselves; many patients report these methods as maintaining or enhancing their abilities, improving self-esteem, and reducing or eliminating responsive behaviors.
 By supporting the person and the environment, Montessori Methods for Dementia™ improve the quality of life of those living with dementia while maintaining the maximum amount of dignity and independence.